Granyy/SensAir/dev_esp/ble_demo/README.md

 # BLE Demonstrator

-Starts a service and a characteristic to write or to read Based on esp32-spinnets C++ classes
+- Start two services with one characteristic to write or to read a value
+- Based on esp32-snippets C++ classes  (https://github.com/nkolban/esp32-snippets)

 ![Server representation on NRF Connect](nrf_connect.png)